w3c/wai-tutorials/source/images/textual.html.erb.md

 support: <strong>Developed with support</strong> from the <a href="http://www.w3.org/WAI/ACT/">WAI-ACT</a> project, co-funded by the European Commission <abbr title="Information Society Technologies">IST</abbr> Programme.
 ---

-Images of text display text that’s intended to be read.
-The strongest design technique is to use actual text – styled with CSS – rather than image-based text presentation.
+Images of text display text that is intended to be read.
+With the current CSS capabilities in most web browsers, it is good design practice to use actual text that is styled with CSS rather than image-based text presentation.
 Actual text is much more flexible than images: It can be resized without losing clarity, and background and text colors can be modified to suit users’ reading preferences.
 Images are more likely to distort and pixelate when resized.
 In those uncommon situations where images of text must be used, the text alternative must contain the same text presented in the image.

 ## Image of styled text with decorative effect
 {:.ex}

-This slogan image contains text with decorative effects that used to be impossible to be realized consistently across browsers by using CSS styling only.
+This following image is used to convey a slogan text with decorative effects.
+Previously it was not possible to create such text using CSS styling, and that would be rendered consistently across browsers, which is why an image of text approach was selected.
 The text alternative is the same as that presented in the image: “Your access to the city”.
-The decorative effects (stylized text and shadow) should not be described.
+The decorative effects (stylized text and shadow) are not be described because they are not relevant.

 {::nomarkdown}
 <%= sample_start %>